elysiajs/documentation/docs/new/validation/reference-model.md

     })
 ```

-This is a good approach to keeping the code clean by creating a separation of concerns.
+This method of separation the concerns is an effective approach for maintaining clean code.

-As the complexity of the app increases, you may find yourself reusing multiple models with various controllers.
+You might find yourself reusing multiple models with different controllers as the app gets more complex.

-You can make it a bit cleaner by creating a "reference model".

-Registering the models with `setModel` allows you to name a model and reference them directly in `schema` with auto-completion.
+We can resolve that by creating a "reference model"  allowing us to name the model and use auto-completion to reference it directly in `schema` by registering the models with `model`.

 ```typescript
 import { Elysia, t } from 'elysia'